Code-Institute-Submissions/milestone-project-135/README.md

 ### User Stories

 **New users:**
 * I am a user who is new to netball.
-I have never really considered the lack of this sport available to young children, and so I'd like to use this website to be better educated.
-If I then decide that I want to spend my time as a parent promoting this to my children, I want to easily be able to access content that can help me promote and engage my children in this sport.
+I want to find out more about this sport and how I could introduce my children to it.
 * I am a user who has played netball previously.
 I am aware that there is very little netball available for young children.
 I would like to encourage my children to play this sport, however I have no experience teaching it and so I am looking for this website to provide me with some activities and things I can do with my children based around netball.
 * I am a user who wants to keep up to date on ways to provide netball to my children, I want to receive the latest netball news and more activities I can do with my children.

 **Returning user:**
+* I am a returning user who previously completed the 'Skills' video with my child.
+I'm keen to find out where I can access more of these as my children really enjoyed it.
 * I am a returning user who has already completed the quiz, and followed the video provided, but I am now looking for further things to do and ways to find out more information about netball.

 **Business Owner:**